 Patients with panhypopituitarism have depressed thyroid and gonadal function and hypoglycemia.
 Coma may supervene when symptomatic secondary adrenal insufficiency occurs.
 Adrenal crisis is especially likely if a patient is treated for a single endocrine gland problem, particularly with thyroxine, without hydrocortisone replacement.

 Tests to differentiate primary and secondary adrenal insufficiency are discussed under Addison disease (see Diagnosis).
 Patients with confirmed secondary adrenal insufficiency should have CT or MRI of the brain to rule out a pituitary tumor or atrophy.
 Adequacy of the hypothalamic-pituitary-adrenal axis during tapering or after stopping long-term corticosteroid treatment can be determined by injecting cosyntropin 250 mcg IV or IM.
-After 30 min, serum cortisol should be > 20 μg/dL (> 552 nmol/L).
+After 30 min, serum cortisol should be > 20 μg/dL (> 552 nmol/L); specific levels vary somewhat depending on the laboratory assay in use.
 An insulin stress test to induce hypoglycemia and a rise in cortisol is the standard for testing integrity of the hypothalamic-pituitary-adrenal axis.

 The corticotropin-releasing hormone (CRH) test can be used to distinguish between hypothalamic and pituitary causes but is rarely used in clinical practice.
 After administration of CRH 100 mcg (or 1 mcg/kg) IV, the normal response is a rise of serum ACTH of 30 to 40 pg/mL; patients with pituitary failure do not respond, whereas those with hypothalamic disease usually do.